-Are your struggling with staying asleep?
+Are you struggling with staying asleep?
 Light could be the culprit that’s preventing sound sleep—whether from inside your home or outside, light sends signals to your body that it’s time to wake up.

-Your sleep cycle works hand-in-hand with the amount of light present, which explains why you feel sleepier when it is darker.
+Your sleep cycle works hand-in-hand with the amount of light present, which explains why you feel sleepier when it is dark.
 Sleep masks allow your body to think it’s nighttime, making sleeping at any time of the day possible.
 Sleep masks are also super travel-friendly and give you the ability to sleep in cars or on planes and trains while also easing the stresses of jet lag.
+If you work at night, sleep masks will be your best friend for falling asleep during the day.

 Top Sleep Masks Reviewed